ansible/ansible/docs/docsite/rst/network/getting_started/first_playbook.rst

 Install Ansible
 ==================================================

 Install Ansible using your preferred method.
-See :doc:`../../installation_guide/intro_installation`.
+See :ref:`intro_installation`.
 Then return to this tutorial.

 Confirm the version of Ansible (must be >= 2.5):